-- Job Description credentials align with the requirements of the Head Start Standards and Head Start Act and are read annually an updated as necessary. - The Lead Teacher supervises the other staff in the classroom as outlined in the Center Supervisory Procedure.

-Whenever possible the classrooms will be staffed with a third person or classroom aide.
+- Job descriptions are reviewed annually to ensure alignment with the requirements of the Head Start Standards and Head Start Act. - The Lead Teacher supervises the other staff in the classroom as outlined in the Center Supervisory Procedure. - Whenever possible, the classrooms will be staffed with a third person or classroom aide.
 In some cases, this aide may be shared between classrooms of the same building.